 What is it about?

-- GASERA ONE PULSE is easy to operate, allows to set individual user levels, low or nearly no risk of wrong operation
+- GASERA ONE HF is easy to operate, allows to set individual user levels, thus practically no risk of wrong operation

-- Stable calibration, recommended recalibration interval 12 month, low cost of ownership
+- Stable calibration, recommended recalibration interval is 12 months, low cost of ownership

 - Drift free operation and fast response time